I live in Switzerland and have had the luxury of experiencing its culture and tasting many delicious chocolates (maybe a few too many...).

 Basel came from the Roman-era toponym "Basilia."
 The first mention of Basilia was recorded to be in the 3rd century.
 The term is believed to have been derived from the Greek word "Basilius," which was the term for King or Emperor.

-Others like to believe that Basel's name derived from the mythical creature, the Basilisk.
+Others like to believe that Basel's name is derived from the mythical creature, the Basilisk.
 The Basilisk is a mythical creature from European bestiaries and legends.
 The Basilisk was a serpent-like king, who could turn people to stone with a gaze (a bit like Medusa).

 Around Basel, the Swiss representation of the Basilisk can be seen on the various fountains throughout the city, holding the Basel Stadt Shield.